 Kingsolver established the Bellwether Prize for Fiction, the nation's largest prize for an unpublished first novel, which since 1998 has helped to establish the careers of more than a half dozen new literary voices.
 Through a recent agreement, the prize has now become the PEN / Bellwether Prize for Socially Engaged Fiction.

 She has two daughters, Camille (born in 1987) and Lily (1996).
 Her husband, Steven Hopp, teaches environmental studies.
 Since June 2004, Barbara and her family have lived on a farm in southern Appalachia, where they raise an extensive vegetable garden and Icelandic sheep.
-Barbara believes her best work is accomplished through writing, raising her children, and being an active citizen of her own community.
+Barbara believes her best work is accomplished through writing and being an active citizen of her own community.
 She is grateful for the good will and support of her readers.

 For a complete list of Barbara Kingsolver’s published works, see the Bibliography section of this website.
 Each of her books is described in more detail in Books, and critical acclaim is listed in Honors and Awards.
 For a more complete biography, see Barbara Reveals Herself.

-A pictorial and narrative Flash slide show of Barbara's life and work, in her own words.
+A pictorial and narrative interactive slide show of Barbara's life and work, in her own words.
 Click the photo and jump in.